bueler/mccarthy/README.md

 Python programs
 ---------------

 The codes in subdirectory [py/](py/) solve surface kinematic equation and Stokes problems.
-For now the [new slides](slides/slides-2024.pdf) are the documentation, along with line comments.
+For now the [new slides](slides/slides-2024.pdf) are the documentation, along with line comments in the `.py` source codes.

 Matlab/Octave programs (deprecated)
 -----------------------------------